HenrySpartGlobal/flash/readme.md

 ![img.png](images/3.png)

-10. Then run the script `flash_timer.py`
+10. Then run the script with `python .\flash_timer.py`
-11. Type `python` then just press TAB, it should pick up the only python file in here.
+11. OR `python` then just press **TAB**, it should pick up the only python file in here.

 ![img.png](images/4.png)

 12. Then press enter to run, should open a small window.
 And the app is running

 ![img.png](images/5.png)

+Slap this on a second monitor and you should be Challenger in 2 weeks

 ### Running this everyday